Skip to main content

 • New service additions or deletions from the recoverable pool

 Typical CAM charge trajectory without caps: 3-6% annual growth.
-With a 3% annual cap: maximum 3% regardless of actual expense growth (but cap tracks from base year, not prior year — important nuance, covered in cam-cap-types).
+With a 3% annual cap: maximum 3% regardless of actual expense growth.
+The cap tracks from the base year, not the prior year.
+That nuance is covered in cam-cap-types.

 For a standard inline retail tenant, CAM charges in 2026 range from $4-6/sf in lower-cost suburban markets to $8-14/sf in high-maintenance urban retail.